dbos-inc/dbos-demo-apps/typescript/alert-center/README.md

 npm run build
 npx dbos migrate

-# in order to restart on crash, we run the app in a loop.
+# in order to restart on crash, we run the app in a loop via `nodemon`.
 On Linux or Mac:
-while [ 1 ] ; do npx dbos start; done
+npm run dev
 # Alternatively you can use regular npx dbos start
 ```